 Although the statute in effect at the time the reimbursement claims were filed did not expressly fix the time for which an audit must be completed, the Controller was still required under common law to complete the audit within a reasonable period of time.
 Under appropriate circumstances, the defense of laches may operate to bar a claim by a public agency if there is evidence of unreasonable delay by the agency and resulting prejudice to the claimant.
-Claimant argues that it would be "impossible" to know when the statute of limitations would expire under the Controller's interpretation.
-However, the claimant was on notice of the audit when the entrance conference was conducted on May 21, 2003; the field audit was completed on November 21, 2003; the draft audit report was issued on January 21, 2004; and the final audit report was issued March 10, 2004.
-Moreover, there is no evidence that the claimant was prejudiced by the audit process.
-The audit was completed less than one year after it was started and, under the facts of this case, within a reasonable period of time.
+78 In its January 27, 2015 comments, claimant asserts that the Commission "need not rely on laches" and indeed the Commission does not.
+As described below, there is no evidence of unreasonable delay or prejudice to the claimant in this case.

-71 (1980) 109 Cal.App.3d 762, 773.
+76 (1980) 109 Cal.App.3d 762, 773.

-72 Mudd v.
-McColgan (1947) 30 Cal.2d 463, 468
+77 Mudd v.
+McColgan (1947) 30 Cal.2d 463, 468.

-73 Cedar-Sinai Medical Center v.
+78 Cedar-Sinai Medical Center v.
 Shewry (2006) 137 Cal.App.4th 964, 985-986.
 In that case, the court determined that the hospital failed to establish an unreasonable delay in audits conduct by Department of Health Services, since the Department conducted audits two years or less after the end of the fiscal period that it was auditing, which was less than the three-year period permitted by statute.
 See also, Steen v.
 City of Los Angeles (1948) 31 Cal.2d 542, 546, where the court held that laches applies in quasi-adjudicative proceedings.